mgonzalezrivero/reef_learning/config/AWS_instance_configuration.md

 	sudo mount /dev/xvdb /media/data_caffe/

-NOTE: The drive will have to be mounted everytime the EC2 is initiated.
-The reason why I am not adding this tot fstab for automounting is because, if the device is unattached and reattached from the AWS console, it will change the name and cause conflicts in the fstab system.
+>NOTE: The drive will have to be mounted everytime the EC2 is initiated.
+The reason why I am not adding this tot fstab for auto-mounting is because if the device is unattached and reattached from the AWS console, it will change the name and cause conflicts in the fstab system.
 Therefore, you will have to run the line above everytime the machine is activated.
+Also, this will give the flexibility of mounting different volumes depending on the containers where you data is stored in AWS.
+>>